-DATE:
+DATE: July 25, 2023

-LOCATION:

-Joris M. Jabouin, Chief Auditor

-Ted Toomer, Ed.D.
+- LOCATION: Joris M. Jabouin, Chief Auditor Office of the Chief Auditor - FROM: Ted Toomer, Ed.D.

-Office of Associate Superintendent

-Patricia A. Brown, Director

-Athletics & Student Activities
+Patricia A. Brown, Director Athletics & Student Activities

-SUBJECT:

-RESPONSE - AUDIT REPORT ON INTERNAL ACCOUNTS - GOFAN
+SUBJECT: RESPONSE - AUDIT REPORT ON INTERNAL ACCOUNTS - GOFAN

 Based on communication with Patrick Noles, the Vice President and Sales Manager of GoFan on Tuesday, July 18, 2023, the GoFan server is the Amazon server and there are two backup servers in place if one goes down.